EasyAR headset support in Unity

 In practice, Device A usually has a corresponding Unity SDK for interfacing with Unity XR SDK or independently implementing headset rendering capabilities.

-The headset extension package for Device A is responsible for connecting the EasyAR Sense Unity Plugin with the Unity SDK of Device A, enabling EasyAR to run on Device A. This support package may be provided by EasyAR or the device manufacturer.
+The headset extension package for Device A is responsible for connecting the EasyAR Sense Unity Plugin with Device A's Unity SDK, enabling EasyAR to run on Device A. This support package may be provided by EasyAR or the device manufacturer.

-In practice, Device B may or may not have a corresponding Unity SDK, depending on the implementation by the device manufacturer.
-For example, Apple Vision Pro does not have a corresponding Unity SDK, while XREAL does.
+In practice, Device B may or may not have a corresponding Unity SDK, depending on the device manufacturer's implementation.
+For example, Apple Vision Pro has no corresponding Unity SDK, while XREAL has a corresponding Unity SDK.

-Both built-in and extended support headsets support the use of custom cameras.
+Both built-in and extended support headsets support using custom cameras.

 Important

-When using trial products (such as personal edition license, trial XR license, or trial Mega service, etc.) on custom cameras or headsets, EasyAR Sense will stop responding after 100 seconds (Mega users can adjust the duration after approval by EasyAR business) upon each startup.
-There is no such limitation when using the paid version of EasyAR Sense and the paid EasyAR Mega service.
+When using trial products (such as personal edition license, trial XR license, or trial Mega service) on custom cameras or headsets, EasyAR Sense will stop responding 100 seconds after each startup (the duration can be adjusted via EasyAR Business upon approval for Mega users).
+Using the paid version of EasyAR Sense and the paid EasyAR Mega service does not have this restriction.

-In Unity, the rendering, projection matrix, and transforms of virtual cameras are not controlled by EasyAR; they are typically managed by the device SDK or Unity XR SDK.
-Device-specific features, such as gesture recognition and eye tracking, are still provided by the device and its SDK.
-When using them, you usually need to use both EasyAR and the device SDK.
+In Unity, rendering, projection matrices, transforms, etc. of virtual cameras are not controlled by EasyAR.
+They are typically controlled by the device SDK or Unity XR SDK.
+Device-specific features such as gesture recognition and eye tracking are still provided by the device and its SDK.
+During use, both EasyAR and the device SDK are typically required simultaneously.